Ennexa/serialize-form/README.md

-# serialize-form
+## Serialize FormData(HTML5 Object) to JSON

 Serialize form fields into nested JSON in browser (similar to PHP)

 ###